-- (i) PGCertPHC and PGDipPHC students require approval from the Board of Studies in Primary Health Care to enrol for this paper. (ii) This paper runs for the first half of second semester. (iii) Please note that from 2019, this paper will be offered in the second half of the second semester.
+- (i) PGCertPHC and PGDipPHC students require approval from the Board of Studies in Primary Health Care to enrol for this paper. (ii) This paper runs for the second half of the second semester.

 - Students who have completed an undergraduate degree in any discipline or recognised

 It is strongly recommended that students complete PUBH 714 before commencing this paper.